Residential Landlords: Seeking Possession?12 Jan 2021

 Our residential landlord clients will have been paying close attention to developments this year in regard to any efforts to obtain possession of their properties from tenants and they may be aware that there are new extended notice periods in place applicable to serving ‘Section 21’ notices and ‘Section 8’ notices.

 It remains essential to ensure that care is taken to complete the forms properly and to serve them in the appropriate manner allowing for the proper amount of notice to be given applicable to the circumstances.

 There is a distinction in the management of those possession claims issued before 19 September 2020 which were stayed and those possession claims issued after that date.
 It is necessary to issue a Reactivation Notice in respect of any stayed claims in order for those claims to be listed, re-listed, heard or referred to a judge.
-The Government has published a Reactivation Notice Form and here is a link to that and other related forms and guidance:
+The Government has published a Reactivation Notice Form which you can find here with other related forms and guidance.